masternodeh/0-docs/docs/howtobuyzero.md

 Go to the [Zero Exchange website](https://buy.0.exchange/) and follow instructions!

 :::note
-Not all countries are yet allowed to buy via a credit card
+Not all countries are yet allowed to buy via a credit card.
 :::